slarry07/-CONTAINERIZATION-AND-CONTAINER-ORCHESTRATION/README.md

 `containers`: Describes the containers that should be run in the pod.

-`name`: `signup-page-container`: The name of the container.
+`name`: `webapp-container`: The name of the container.

-`image`: devoyinda/capstone_proj_6_doc_and_kub:1.0: Specifies the Docker image to use for the container.
+`image`: slarry07/webapp:lastest Specifies the Docker image to use for the container.
 The image devoyinda/capstone_proj_6_doc_and_kub is being used with the 1.0 tag, indicating the version of the image - This is the image we pushed to the dockerhub.

 `ports`: Specifies the ports to expose on the container.